codenvy/docs/src/main/_docs/white-labels/labels-introduction-white-labels.md

 - `codenvy-logo.svg` is used in loading screens.
 - `codenvy-logo-text.svg` is displayed in the left navbar's menu at the top.

 To change the logo replace those two files with your organization's logo (match the size of the existing codenvy.svg files to avoid resizing issues).
-Then set the links to them in [product.json](#{%assign docs_todo="need location or add"%}) file:
+Then set the links to them in product.json {%assign docs_todo="need location or add"%} file:

 ```json
 "logoFile": "my-corp-logo.svg\n"logoTextFile": "my-corp-logo-text.svg"